jorisvandenbossche/course-python-geospatial/notebooks/01-introduction-tabular-data.md

 +++

 Often, you want to select rows based on a certain condition.
-This can be done with *'boolean indexing'* (like a where clause in SQL).
+This can be done with *'boolean indexing'* (like a WHERE clause in SQL).

 The indexer (or boolean mask) should be 1-dimensional and the same length as the thing being indexed.